saranderson13/saranderson13.github.io/_posts/2020-03-17-mock_masonry_with_react_and_dynamic_data.markdown

 ![](https://i.ibb.co/C6vkcCX/Aesthetic-Lists.png)

 Breaking down the component structure, I have a **ListsBodyContainer** which holds all of the **ListBox**es.
 Each **ListBox** contains a List Title (just a div, not component), and many **ListItemLine**s.
-Here is an example of what the HTML would look like, compiled, not from the various components in JSX
+Here is an example of what the HTML would look like, compiled, not from the various components.

 ```
 // THE SECTION IS EQUIVALENT TO THE ListsBodyContainer COMPONENT